 Basis of Presentation - The Academy's basic financial statements consist of a Statement of Net Position, a Statement of Revenue, Expenses and Change in Net Position, and a Statement of Cash Flows.
-Enterprise fund reporting focuses on the determination of the changes Net Position, financial position and cash flows.
+Enterprise fund reporting focuses on the determination of the changes in net position, financial position and cash flows.